lsylvestre/PADL24/README.md

 ## Hardware implementation of OCaml using a synchronous functional language

+**Sylvestre et al., PADL 24 paper**

 This artefact, presented in the paper, includes:
-- a compiler for the Eclat language (`eclat-compiler/`) based on an existing work by `Sylvestre et al.: Work-in-Progress: mixing computation and interaction on FPGA.
-In: 2023 International Conference on Embedded Software (EMSOFT ’23). pp. 5–6.
-IEEE (2023)` for a smaller language;
+- a compiler for the Eclat language
 - an implementation of the OCaml virtual machine (VM) in Eclat (`ocaml-vm/`);
-- benchmarks from the paper (`benchs/`), with also hardware-accelerated versions (e.g., `benchs/gcd/README.md`) and instructions to reproduce;
+- the benchmarks from the paper (`benchs/`), with also hardware-accelerated versions (e.g., `benchs/gcd/README.md`) and instructions to reproduce;
-- Eclat examples (listings) from the paper, with execution traces (e.g. `examples/counter.png`) and instructions to reproduce;
+- Eclat examples (listings) from the paper, with execution traces (e.g. `examples/sum.png`) and instructions to reproduce;
-- a folder `target` in which the generated code is automatically written, including a main component `main.vhdl`, a testbench `tb_main.vhdl` (for simulation) and an interface `top.vhdl` (for synthesis);
+- a folder `target` in which is generated
+  -- a main component `main.vhdl`,
+  -- a testbench `tb_main.vhdl` (for simulation)
+  -- and an interface `synth/intel/top.vhdl` (for synthesis);

 Eclat instantaneous primitives are defined in `target/runtime.vhdl`

-The paper compares our VM implementation with an other implementation of the OCaml VM, called OMicroB ([https://github.com/stevenvar/OMicroB](https://github.com/stevenvar/OMicroB)) and a port of OMicroB on FPGA ([https://github.com/jserot/O2B](https://github.com/jserot/O2B))
+The paper compares our VM implementation (the `ocaml/vm`folder) with an other implementation of the OCaml VM, called OMicroB ([https://github.com/stevenvar/OMicroB](https://github.com/stevenvar/OMicroB)) and a port of OMicroB on FPGA ([https://github.com/jserot/O2B](https://github.com/jserot/O2B))

 -------------------